How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 • Transportation: Use one car or a fuel-efficient model.

-• Entertainment & Travel: Opt for local or off-peak travel.
+• Travel: Favor local or off-peak trips.

-• Healthcare: Budget for premiums and out-of-pocket costs.
+• Healthcare: Budget premiums and out-of-pocket costs.

-• Debt: Pay off high-interest debt.
+• Debt: Eliminate high-interest balances.

 Sample Budget for Retiring at 60 with $1M